CorlaciAndreea/planner/README.md

 ## Overview

-The Checkout Staffing Planner is a RESTful API-based application designed to automate shift scheduling for supermarket checkout staff.
+The Checkout Staffing Planner is a REST server application designed to automate shift scheduling for supermarket checkout staff.
 It replaces a manual Excel-driven process with a structured, programmatic solution that enables efficient shift planning, employee preference management, and schedule retrieval.

 ## Features